apache/camel/MIGRATION.md

 The method `includeRoutes` on `RouteBuilder` has been removed.
 This functionality was not fully in use and was deprecated in Camel 2.x.

+The exception `PredicateValidationException` has been moved from package `org.apache.camel.processor.validation` to `org.apache.camel.support.processor.validation.PredicateValidationException`.

 #### Generic Classes

 The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.